The Canadiens recall Jacob Fowler, Adam Engström, and Owen Beck - Dose.ca

 No, it's not ideal.

 And with the club now heading out on the road, reminders were expected.
-The club was sure to recall at least one forward and one defender for extras.
+The club was bound to recall at least one forward or defender to get some extras.

 And so it was that Owen Beck and Adam Engström were recalled.
-But they're not the only ones: Jacob Fowler has also been recalled.
+And they're not the only ones: Jacob Fowler has also been recalled.

 Now that's big news.